rishi-latchmepersad/rishi-latchmepersad.github.io/_posts/2025-07-20-first_i2c_sensor.md

 - After that, I just had to figure out how to store the address for the sensor (using the void interface pointer and typecasting), and
 Deepseek helped me a lot with this (and some further refactoring).

+Now I have a FreeRTOS task that configures the sensor, and reads the temperature, humidity and pressure data from it.

 # Next Steps

 Next, I want to create two diagrams for the project: A UML and a Block Diagram.
 I also want to start creating some Unity test cases,